Met-AUG/raqcoin-test/doc/readme-qt.rst

 	brew update
 	brew install boost miniupnpc openssl berkeley-db

-- If using HomeBrew,  edit `abcmint-qt.pro` to account for library location differences.
+- If using HomeBrew,  edit `raqcoin-qt.pro` to account for library location differences.
 There's a diff in `contrib/homebrew/abcmint-qt-pro.patch` that shows what you need to change, or you can just patch by doing

-        patch -p1 < contrib/homebrew/abcmint.qt.pro.patch
+        patch -p1 < contrib/homebrew/raqcoin.qt.pro.patch

-- Open the abcmint-qt.pro file in Qt Creator and build as normal (cmd-B)
+- Open the raqcoin-qt.pro file in Qt Creator and build as normal (cmd-B)

 .. _`Qt Mac OS X SDK`: http://qt-project.org/downloads/
 .. _`MacPorts`: http://www.macports.org/install.php